hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/get.md

-# Query status of a func call
+# Get the return of a function call

 `GET https://$region.hyperapp.io/$func/$uuid/$request_id[/wait]`

-Query status of a func call, no authentication required.
+Get the return of a function call.

 **Example request**: